Can increasing the size and flexibility of a molecule reduce decoherence and prolong charge migration?

 A prototypical scenario starts with the ionization of a molecule.
-Under certain conditions, this can induce oscillations of the hole along the molecular structure.
-As demonstrated by Weinkauf \textit{et al.}~\cite{Weinkauf_Schlag:1995}, the time dependence of the charge location can be exploited by using a second laser pulse to break the molecule at a different site, which depends on the time delay between the two pulses.
+Under certain conditions, this process can induce oscillations of the hole along the molecular structure.
+As demonstrated by Weinkauf \textit{et al.}~\cite{Weinkauf_Schlag:1995}, the time dependence of the charge location can be exploited by using a second laser pulse to break the molecule at different sites, depending on the time delay between the two pulses.
 This type of charge dynamics is driven purely by electron correlation and has been termed ``charge migration"~\cite{Cederbaum_Zobeley:1999,Remacle_Levine:2006} to distinguish it from charge transfer~\cite{Sun_Remacle:2017,Lehr_Schlag:2005}, which is induced by nuclear motion.
-Nevertheless, charge migration is also strongly coupled to the motion of the nuclei, since their rearrangement after photoexcitation will typically lead to ultrafast decoherence of the electronic oscillation on the femtosecond time scale~\cite{Matselyukh_Worner:2022, Vacher_Robb:2015,Despre_Kuleff:2018}.
-Theoretical studies often neglect the nuclear dynamics and focus on charge migration within a fixed molecular geometry~\cite{Folorunso_Lopata:2021,Folorunso_Lopata:2023,Despre_Kuleff:2019,Khalili_Shokri:2021,Lunnemann_Cederbaum:2008}.
+Nevertheless, charge migration is also strongly coupled to the motion of the nuclei, since their rearrangement after photoexcitation will typically lead to ultrafast decoherence of the electronic oscillation on the femtosecond time scale~\cite{Vacher_Robb:2015,Arnold_Santra:2017,Despre_Kuleff:2018,Matselyukh_Worner:2022}.
+Theoretical studies often neglect the effect of the nuclei and focus on charge migration within a fixed molecular geometry~\cite{Folorunso_Lopata:2021,Folorunso_Lopata:2023,Despre_Kuleff:2019,Khalili_Shokri:2021,Lunnemann_Cederbaum:2008}.
 For instance, it has been shown that hole oscillation in parafunctionalized bromobenzenes can be modulated by the electron-donating or -withdrawing character of the substituents~\cite{Folorunso_Lopata:2023}.
 Investigations of alkenes and alkynes with varying chain lengths demonstrated similar hole dynamics but identified systematic variations depending on the number of carbon atoms~\cite{Folorunso_Lopata:2021, Despre_Kuleff:2019}.
 Charge migration can also be enhanced by placing the molecule in an optical cavity~\cite{Gu_Mukamel:2023}.
-Together, these findings suggest that, to some extent, molecules can be tailored to exhibit specific electron dynamics after photoexcitation, which is an essential step in the development of compounds for attochemistry applications.
+Together, these findings suggest that molecules can be tailored to exhibit specific electron dynamics after photoexcitation, which is an essential step in the development of compounds for attochemistry applications.